 Wear a Protective Style

-However, if protective styles aren’t are your favorite, you can opt for styles that stretch out your natural hair instead.
+However, if protective styles aren’t your favorite, you can opt for styles that stretch out your natural hair instead.
 Elongated curls simply tangle less frequently.
 Just make sure you stretch your tresses evenly all throughout and that you keep it all pulled in the same direction to avoid knotting.
+"You’ll want a style that stretches the hair strands all the way to the ends to avoid any chances of those pesky knots," says Powell.

 For heat-free hair stretching options that'll help you prevent fairy knots before they start, check out this guide for extending natural hair.